 Advent begins on Sunday, November 27, 2022.

-Parish Advent Services
+Advent Penance Services

 The use of an Advent Wreath is a traditional practice which has found its place in the Church as well as the home.
 The blessing of an Advent Wreath takes place on the First Sunday of Advent, or on the evening before.